H1drogen/Trivia-Quiz/README.md

 Welcome to my Trivia Quiz Project!
 This project is designed to provide a fun and interactive way for users to test their knowledge of fun trivia questions, to be used in a party-like situations.
 Built using Spring Boot, this application will offer a seamless experience for multiple players and back-end administrators.

+# How to launch

+Run SpringBoot on Java main class.
+Collect password from terminal.
+Login to main screen on localhost://

 # Features

     Trivia Quizzes: Choose from a variety of trivia categories.